rohitm17/ANDROID/Introduction/README.md

   we pass data using putExtra() method which includes key, value key should be same on both activities.
   In SecondActivity first use getIntent() method, then use getFloatExtra() to get the key.

+<B>Block09</B>
+  In this block we use implicit intent to pass our message-text to our message-app of our mobile phone.
+  cpcbility: ACTION_SENDTO
+  we use Uri :
+    URI(Uniform resource identifier) as its name suggests is used to identify resource (whether it be a page of text, a video or sound clip, a still or animated image, or a program).